Vertigo Comics: Vertigo Pop!

-Paul Pope's 100% #5 was cover-dated July 2003, but was not branded a "Vertigo X" title.

 Vertigo Crime

-At the 2008 Comic-Con International Karen Berger outlined plans for a new "sub-imprint" called Vertigo Crime: "it's a line of graphic novels, in black and white, hardcover".
-It was launched in 2009 with two titles: Brian Azzarello's Filthy Rich and Ian Rankin's Dark Entries, the latter featuring John Constantine.
+Vertigo Crime, a line of graphic novels published in black and white, and hardcover, was launched in 2009 with two titles: Brian Azzarello's Filthy Rich and Ian Rankin's Dark Entries, the latter featuring John Constantine.
 Each volume features a cover illustration by Lee Bermejo.
-Vertigo Crime was ended as a sub-imprint in 2011.
+Vertigo Crime ended as a sub-imprint in 2011.

 The following original graphic novels have been published under the Vertigo Crime imprint (in order of publication):